Questions and answers

 How will the number of participants for each partner be decided?

 We welcome expressions of interest detailing how many participants you think you could reach, where and how; with the focus on the FSM children.
-We worked closely with providers at Easter and summer to develop provision to reach as many children, young people and families as possible.
+We work with providers and develop provision to reach as many children, young people and families as possible within the available funding for this programme.

 Any more guidance on cost?

-At this initial stage of the programme we are not setting out unit costs.
-We will of course have to consider this when allocating the funding to each partner, but given the range of provision we’ve funded it is not possible to give a specific price per head.
+We do not set out unit costs for provision.
+Given the range of provision we’ve funded so far, it is not possible to give a specific price per head.
 For the application please put an estimate of the number of children you can reach and the cost.
 There will need to be wiggle room on this and we can investigate this further at the next stage after expressions of interest are received.

 What is the age range?